Documentation of riter.co — project management tool

 On a particular user page you can find the profile information (full name, email, etc.) and detailed statistics on worked hours for each project.
 Here you are also able to revoke the user's access to projects.
 New users need to be assigned to work on project pages.
 Also, you can revoke user access to a particular project on its page.

 On the main company management page you will find a list of available projects and short information about them.
 The submenu allows you to switch between active, disabled (already finished) projects, and project groups.
 Here you can also find a link to create a new one.
-You will need to specify its parameters, a customer and developers, give them access to the project before they are able to start work on it.
+You will need to specify its parameters, a developers, give them access to the project before they are able to start work on it.

 Creating a new project, you set the following characteristics: